raphaelmayer/Voting-App/README.md

 *Authentication via Facebook only for now.*
 *The Login does not work on mobile browsers.
 I am looking into it.*

-You can view the live demo here: *youvote.glitch.me*
+You can view the live demo here: *https://youvote.glitch.me*

 ### User Stories:
 * As an authenticated user, I can keep my polls and come back later to access them.